 If you're thinking about selling to customers overseas, you should know that it's the brands that adapt their websites to the languages their potential visitors speak who'll get the extra profit margin - up to a 20% increase in revenue.
 So if you want to increase your international sales from your Valentine's Day campaign, translating your website could be a decisive factor.

 And if you take the plunge and decide to internationalise your online shop, it's essential to leave the revision in the hands of a professional translator.
-Because according to the Spanish company Hexagone, 80% of online shops have serious mistakes in their translations, which could translate to 15% fewer sales to overseas customers.
+Why?
+Well, according to Hexagone's research, 80% of online shops contain serious mistakes that could cause a business to lose 15% of potential sales to foreign customers.
 If you don't want to be a part of that percentage, why not try Website Translator, which gives you the opportunity to translate your website into several languages for free, then be revised by professional translators.

 At AT Language Solutions we have more than 20 years' experience helping businesses internationalise their products and services.
 We can help you increase the number of potential customers visiting your online shop, improve your image among foreign audiences, and offer perfectly translated products in all languages.